About Me

 Where I can be found: At my computer in Southern California.

-Procrastination technique: Collecting new free fonts, checking Google Reader or exploring website designs.
+Procrastination technique: Collecting new free fonts, Etsy pounce or exploring website designs.
 Or blogging!

-On my desk: A near-empty container of iced tea, a map of Paris, a picture of myself as a preschooler in the same dress my daughter is wearing in the picture next to it
+On my desk: A signed j. otto seibold “Alice in Wonderland” card, a Barack Obama bumper sticker, the library card my dog chewed up that I need to replace, a picture of myself as a preschooler in the same dress my daughter is wearing in the picture next to it

 When I am working: I design websites.
 I love programming, graphic design and editing, so this is a perfect match for me.
 Plus, I can have flexible hours.
 Which means I don’t relax enough.

-When I’m not working: I’m either driving my son to football, church, etc. or volunteering as a PTA President, Stanford Class of ’85 correspondent, member of the Board of Governors of the Stanford Associates or updating my church’s website.
+When I’m not working: I’m either driving my teens to lacrosse, wrestling, track, church, etc. or volunteering as a , Stanford Class of ‘85 correspondent, member of the Board of Governors of the Stanford Associates or updating my church’s website.
 Sometimes I even do housework.
 Probably not enough.

-Morning routine: I try to be at Curves by 6:15 am almost every morning.
+Morning routine: I’m at Curves by 6:15 am almost every morning.
 It’s fun to exercise with friends.

 How I multitask: I also listen to podcasts such as This American Life, NPR Most Emailed Stories and Slate Explainer.